6 Changes The Trump Administration Can Still Make To Obamacare

 In other words, a lot still won't change here — the penalties remain the law of the land.

-However, the IRS's statement left considerable uncertainty about what enforcement would now look like, as the Society for Human Resource Management reported in February.
+However, the IRS' statement left considerable uncertainty about what enforcement would now look like, as the Society for Human Resource Management reported in February.

 One other option here, Cox says, is that the Trump administration could loosen up the rules on who can get hardship exemptions.
 People with particularly tough circumstances — homelessness, domestic violence, bankruptcy — can currently apply to get an exemption from any penalties for not holding insurance.
 The Trump administration could approve more people in more circumstances for those hardships, Cox says.
 (Likewise, the administration could also approve fewer people if it wanted to.)